-The south west of England has long been known for its natural beauty, but there’s one town in particular which has breathtaking man-made beauty to boot.
-Visit Bath, England to experience the juxtaposition of rolling green countryside alongside some of the most exquisite architecture in Europe.
-Showcasing its fascinating background through its buildings, Roman and Georgian periods are the most prominent, and there are dozens of things to do in Bath to make the most of its unique past.
+England’s southwest is known for its natural beauty, and one town in particular has breathtaking, man-made glory.
+Visit Bath, England, and experience the pairing of rolling green countryside with some of the most exquisite architecture in Europe.
+Showcasing its fascinating background, the Roman and Georgian periods are most prominent, you’ll find a world of things to do in Bath for a unique addition to your England travels.

-Fans of ‘Pride and Prejudice’ should visit the Jane Austen Centre to explore the life of the iconic writer.
-And don’t forget Sally Lunn’s Museum: a small, bun-themed historical exhibition; the Fashion Museum; and finally, Bath’s Old Orchard Street Theatre: a theatre, museum and now also a Masonic Lodge!
+The Museum of “Bath at Work” on Julian Road provides insight into industries of the past.
+Explore creative workshops with the help of an audio guide.
+Fans of “Pride and Prejudice” will want to visit the Jane Austen Center—discover the details of the author’s life.
+There’s also Sally Lunn’s Museum, a small, bun-themed historical exhibition; the Fashion Museum; and Bath’s Old Orchard Street Theatre—a theatre, museum, and also a Masonic Lodge.